 Take Your Profit

 After all expenses are paid and reserves are good, what’s left is yours.
 Send it to your personal account.
-That’s your actual cash flow.
+That’s your actual Cash Flow.

 With everything automated, you can see exactly what your portfolio makes each month without complex tracking.